 f.
 During the term of this Agreement, Agency shall secure and maintain at Agency’s expense errors and omissions insurance for the benefit of the Producer for Producer’s conduct under this Agreement, in an amount suitable to Agency, and Agency shall provide a copy of the certificate of insurance upon Producer’s request.

 3.6.
 Noncompetition and Nonsolicitation.

 a.
-During this Agreement and for a period of five (5) years after termination of this Agreement, Producer will not in any way, directly or indirectly, distribute, sell, offer to sell, or solicit any Policyholders for any products or services which are in the same lines as the Insurance Products to the Policyholder sold through Agency.
+During this Agreement and for a period of two (2) years after termination of this Agreement, Producer will not in any way, directly or indirectly, distribute, sell, offer to sell, or solicit any Policyholders for any products or services which are in the same lines as the Insurance Products to the Policyholder sold through Agency.
 Consumers do have the right to request an agent sell them a policy to fit their needs which might be outside of EIA.

 b.
 Producer agrees that during this Agreement and for a period of five (5) years after termination of this Agreement, Producer will not directly or indirectly interfere with, disrupt, or damage Agency’s relationship with any of its employees, or its independent contractors or solicit, encourage, or attempt to hire such persons or entities, or to encourage them to discontinue or diminish their relationships with Agency.

 c.
 The parties agree that Producer’s services are special and unique, and that Producer’s level of compensation and Agency’s agreement to allow Producer access to and provide Producer with Confidential Information are partly in consideration of and conditioned upon Producer’s agreement not to compete with Agency as set forth above.
 Producer acknowledges that the consideration provided in this Agreement is adequate for the promises made in this section.